Akuli/teek/docs/concurrency.rst

       :ref:`after callbacks <after-cb>`.

-If you accidentally call a tkinter thing from a thread, you may get very weird behaviour (but in pythotk, you get a :exc:`RuntimeError` as shown above):
+If you accidentally call a tkinter thing from a thread, you may get very weird behaviour (but in teek, you get a :exc:`RuntimeError` as shown above):

 * Things may work 90% of the time and break 10% of the time.
 * Everything may work just fine on your computer but not on someone else's